 The Commission:

-calls on the Member States to implement swiftly the New Skills Agenda, especially the Digital Skills and Jobs Coalition initiative.
+calls on the Member States to implement swiftly the New Skills Agenda, especially the Council Recommendation on Upskilling Pathways: New Opportunities for Adults, and their national commitments in the Digital Skills and Jobs Coalition.

 will launch the "Digital Opportunity" scheme for cross-border traineeships in the digital domain in 2018.